mafoof/ds2-ufo/README.md

 ## UFO Duration
 **LINK:** https://editor.p5js.org/AylinMartinez/full/pRJ3pxg_l <br>
 Made fully on P5JS, the goal for this data visualization was to display a state's average UFO duration.
-Showing a UFO scrolling across the screen and changing color based on the state being represented, this is a unique take on visualization of time based data.<br>
+Showing a UFO scrolling across the screen and changing color based on the state being represented, this is a unique take on visualization of time based data.
+Made by Aylin Martinez.<br>

 ## Space Tourism
 **LINK:** https://editor.p5js.org/sabrina.anna.martinez/full/3K_zWzlaf <br>